RobotWebTools/rclnodejs/demo/electron/turtle_tf2/README.md

 ### Method 1: Complete Demo

-Start the full demo with all components (ensure you have run `npm install && npm run rebuild` first):
+Start the full demo with all components (ensure you have run `npm install` first):

 ```bash
 # Source ROS2 first